eldoy/waveorb/README.md

-# Waveorb web application framework
+# Javascript Jamstack web app development framework

 This is the repository for the [Waveorb Javascript web application framework.](https://waveorb.com)